riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 $$
 \text{span}(XZ)=\{\Delta_1,\Delta_2:Z^{\Delta_2} X^{\Delta_1}|\psi\rangle \}
 $$
 The above set-builder describes the state space of every accessible state by rotating some amount around X and then rotating some amount around Z. Notice how the direction of application is different inside the span versus inside the set-builder.
 Recall that our ket object $|\psi\rangle$ is simply a vector representing the quantum state.
 The $X^{\Delta_1}$ rotation is actually a matrix acting on the state, which is why the notation is right-to-left instead of left-to-right like how the axes are ordered.
-The definitive rules for notation will be solidified in the next chapter.

-We have described the accessible state space for a $XZ$ sequential rotation using set-builder notation, but what does it look like geometrically?
+We have described the accessible state space for an $XZ$ sequential rotation using set-builder notation, but what does it look like geometrically?
 There is another method of describing the state space which is easier to visualize:
 $$
-\text{span}(XZ)=\bigcup_{\text{span}(X)}\text{span(Z)}
+\text{span}(XZ)=\bigcup_{|\psi\rangle\in\text{span}(X)}\text{span(Z)}
 $$
 In English, this says to first create the set $\text{span}(X)$ of our state, and then union the set $\text{span}(Z)$ for every state inside of $\text{span}(X)$.
 Geometrically, this describes stacking an infinite number of rings on top of each other, one for every point on the ring created by $\text{span}(X)$.
-This creates a section of the Bloch sphere with the ends of the sphere chopped off.
+This creates a band around the Bloch sphere.

 <iframe height='530' scrolling='no' title='Bloch State Space Applet' src='resources\applets\bloch_state_space\index.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%; user-select:none;'>Bloch State Space Applet</iframe>